jdmedlock/imgabstract/docs/dev/README.md

 and then run `npm i` to install all the dependencies needed to run this project.

 after that if you use a *linux OS* modify this script inside `package.json` and run `npm test`, then you can visit _localhost:8080_ on your browser to see the project.

 ```
 "scripts": {
     "test": "NODE_ENV=development webpack-dev-server",
 ```

 if otherwise you are using *mac OS* or a *windows OS* just open `package.json` on your editor and verify the start script matches as follows before running `npm test` to see the website on _localhost:8080_.

 ```
 "scripts": {
-    "test": "set NODE_ENV=development & webpack-dev-server",
+    "test": "mocha --compilers js:babel-register ./tests/setup.jsx ./tests/dom.jsx ./tests/**/**/*-test.jsx --recursive",
 ```

 ## Deploy

-Before deploying on Heroku make sure to run `npm run build` and test it with `npm start` to check that everything is working as intended.
-To deploy on Heroku, simply create a new project on the website, link this repository under the "deploy" tab and you're done.
+Before deploying on Heroku make sure to run `npm run build` and test it with `npm start` to check that everything is working as intended.To deploy on Heroku, simply create a new project on the website, link this repository under the "deploy" tab and you're done.